 As a coach, athlete, or participant you have to ask the following questions in relation to movement;

 In short, the finer details and intricacies of movement are more important for athletes than for fitness enthusiasts.
-The reason is that athletes need every advantage that physics can afford them.
-In this regard, the scientific models and mechanics of movement could very well mean the difference between success and failure in competitive sports.
 Your general fitness enthusiasts, on the other hand, need to focus less on pristine movement mechanics and more on simply movement and moving.
-However, the right path to determining ‘proper’ movement always start with assessing how you move and to what purpose movement serves.
+However, the right path to determining ‘proper’ movement always starts with assessing how you move and to what purpose movement serves.
 Learn how to assess this with The Free Coach’s Toolkit.